dismint/nlsql/README.md

 ## Mapping

+The final step is to map the generated topics to their respective column(s) in the SQL query.
+The topics are the same from the previous step, and the columns are generated from the result of parsing with the [`sql_metadata`](https://pypi.org/project/sql_metadata/) library, which provides a variety of information from columns and their aliases to tables and subqueries.

+If the query is well formatted SQL, the library will be able to easily parse it into its columns.
+However there is at one current entry in the dataset that cannot parse due to the usage of RegEx (INDEX 11)

+The results are again run with `gpt-4o` to pair them appropriately.
+Verification can be done on the output file as described below.

 ## Final Output

 The final output is generated as a JSON file that contains a list of mappings from topics to columns in the same order as they were given in the input query.